-Spain is an exotic destination filled with amazing beaches, parties, and moderate temperature.
+Spain is an exotic destination filled with amazing beaches, parties, and moderate temperatures.
 If you’re more into the countryside, Spain offers you a wide selection of mountain ranges.
 However, apart from all this, Spain is truly an exotic and enriching experience to live in, especially if you choose to study in Spain.
 Universities in Spain are some of the best in Europe.
 Mentioned hereunder are some of the top reasons to study abroad in Spain

 Why Study in Spain?